njsdias/APIForDS/Tutorial3/README.md

                 "password": "123xyz",
                 "sentence": "This is my first sentence"
             }
      - click in Send blue bottom and check if you receive the message: "Sentence saved successfully"

+ - To test the Get
+    - write: localhost:5000/get
+    - select raw and JSON(application/json) and write:

+           {
+                "username": "User1",
+                "password": "123xyz"
+            }
+     - click in Send blue bottom and check if you receive the message: "This is my first sentence" which is already stored in your MongoDB